Skip to Main Content

 Shareholder

-As a member of the Government Enforcement and Investigations Group, Scott Newton concentrates his practice on government investigations and litigation, primarily including financial and health care fraud, monitorships, and internal investigations, and commercial litigation matters.
+As a member of the Government Enforcement and Investigations Group, Scott Newton concentrates his practice on government investigations and litigation, primarily including financial and health care fraud, monitorships, internal investigations, and commercial litigation matters.

 Featured Experience